fmalmeida/MpGAP/README.md

 #### Example:

-        nextflow run fmalmeida/mpgap --outdir output --threads 5 --shortreads_paired "path-to/illumina_r{1,2}.fastq" \
+        nextflow run fmalmeida/mpgap --outdir output --threads 5 --input "samplesheet.yml" --strategy_2
-        --shortreads_single "path-to/illumina_unpaired.fastq" --lr_type 'nanopore' --longreads "path-to/ont_reads.fastq" --strategy_2

 #### Tip

-User can perform both strategy 1 and strategy 2 hybrid assemblies for a sample if using the YAML samplesheet and, inside the samplesheet, configuring the sample with the key: `hybrid_strategy: both`.
-For more information please read: PUT LINK
+Users can perform both strategy 1 and strategy 2 hybrid assemblies, at the same time, for a sample by configuring the sample, in the samplesheet, with the key: `hybrid_strategy: both`.
+For more information please read: https://mpgap.readthedocs.io/en/latest/examples.html

 ### Usage

-<a href="https://mpgap.readthedocs.io/en/latest/index.html"><strong>Users are advised to read the complete documentation »</strong></a>
+<a href="https://mpgap.readthedocs.io/en/latest/index.html"><strong>For understading pipeline usage and configuration, users must read the complete online documentation »</strong></a>

-* Complete command line explanation of parameters:
-    + `nextflow run fmalmeida/mpgap --help`
-* See usage examples in the command line:
-    + `nextflow run fmalmeida/mpgap --examples`

-### Command line usage examples

-Command line executions are exemplified [in the manual](https://mpgap.readthedocs.io/en/latest/examples.html).

 #### Warnings